JanHerca/urantiapedia/input/markdown/en/Herald/Herald_vol16_1.md

 We go beyond the role of being merely readers of the book; we are more in the role of students looking for Living Water and the Bread of Life.
 A student in this context may be defined as an attentive, systematic observer, who is engaged in mind and soul as a cosmic citizen growing with the Supreme.

 A new viewpoint of old facts or on a conventional perspective can constitute a “_new wine skin._” That is what is proposed here.
-The usefulness of a different viewpoint was explained by an Archangel, while referencing statements of human philosophy for instructional purposes on the First Mansion World.: “_Only a poet can discern poetry in the commonplace prose of routine experience._” [48: 7, 22] (P. 557)
+The usefulness of a different viewpoint was explained by an Archangel, while referencing statements of human philosophy for instructional purposes on the First Mansion World.: “_Only a poet can discern poetry in the commonplace prose of routine experience._” [[UB 48:7.22](/en/The_Urantia_Book/48#p7_22)]

 This designation of study groups as “_schools_” with all the educational implications contained therein opens up the act of study as a higher, more dignified, loftier concept—given their revelatory character and (potential) planetary significance.
 It deepens and broadens one’s universe perspective of them, hence, the “_new wine skins._”

 Furthermore, the person-to-person make-up of study groups can serve as the means to maximize the dynamics of group study.
 I believe that relationships between fellow mortals dedicated to revelatory study extend to the Universal Father, Michael of Nebadon, the Supreme and the angels.
 It is worth reflecting on what a Solitary Messenger has told us concerning the vitality of relationships among persons. “_Everything nonspiritual in human experience, excepting personality, is a means to an end.
-Every true relationship of mortal man with other persons—human or divine—is an end in itself._” [112: 2, 8] (P. 1228) With this observation in mind, schools (study groups) may be understood in terms of the major facets in the interactions between persons: heart-to-heart; mind-tomind; soul-to-soul.
+Every true relationship of mortal man with other persons—human or divine—is an end in itself._” [[UB 112:2.8](/en/The_Urantia_Book/112#p2_8)] With this observation in mind, schools (study groups) may be understood in terms of the major facets in the interactions between persons: heart-to-heart; mind-tomind; soul-to-soul.

 The Nature of Study and Its Morontia Significance